 What To Expect On a Trip To Minnesota Harvest

-While the trail horse rides from the Sponsel days are part of Minnesota Harvest’s past (and wagon rides and corn mazes appear to be on indefinite hold), the orchard of today has its own charming features that still make it a worthwhile trip.
+While the trail horse rides from the Sponsel days are part of Minnesota Harvest’s past, the orchard of today has its own charming features that still make it a worthwhile trip.

-Minnesota Harvest offers u-pick apples, so spending an afternoon in the orchard hand-selecting apples is the first thing you can expect during a visit (and most of the time, apple-picking is the point of going to an orchard, isn’t it?).
-There’s a page on the website that offers picking tips you can read in advance of your visit — there’s even a tip sharing the proper technique for picking apples like a pro!
+Minnesota Harvest offers u-pick apples, so spending an afternoon in the orchard hand-selecting apples is the first thing you can expect during a visit.
+There’s a page on the website that offers picking tips you can read in advance of your visit.
+There’s even a tip sharing the proper technique for picking apples like a pro!

-For children, there’s an Orchard Barnyard where you’ll find goats, sheep, even peacocks (if you’ve never heard a peacock call, it’s not like any other bird you’ve heard before).
-There’s also an “apple gun” (similar to a potato gun) that’s very popular, particularly with teens (and the occasional dad who may not be quite as gung-ho about apple picking as other members of the family).
+For children, there’s an Orchard Barnyard where you’ll find goats, sheep, and even peacocks.
+There’s also an “apple gun” that’s very popular, particularly with teens (and the occasional dad).

 Flower lovers and photography buffs will enjoy the sunflower fields found at the orchard.
 The fields are staggered at planting so there’s always a section in bloom for picturesque photo ops.

-Visit the bakery and general store for scrumptious pies, donuts, apples (and caramel to dunk those apples into).
+Visit the bakery and general store for scrumptious pies, donuts, and apples (as well as caramel to dunk those apples into).
 If stone-fired pizza is your thing, you can get that at Minnesota Harvest, too.

 A Venue For Special Events

-Doc Sponsel passed away just nine years after he and Mid became the owners of the land that would one day be known as Minnesota Harvest.
-He was only 60 years old at the time of his death.
+Doc Sponsel passed away just nine years after he and Mid became the owners of the land that would one day be known as Minnesota Harvest Orchard.
 During Doc’s nine years with the orchard, he instilled a love for apples in his son, Topper, who then carried on his father’s work for nearly three decades.